 The Offeror shall comply with the terms and conditions defined in the Base Agreement regarding Data Rights.
-It is anticipated that anything delivered under this proposed effort would be delivered to the Government with Government purpose data rights or unlimited data rights unless otherwise asserted in the proposal and agreed to by the Government.
+It is anticipated that anything delivered under this proposed effort will be delivered to the Government with Government purpose data rights or unlimited data rights unless otherwise asserted in the proposal and agreed to by the Government.
 Rights in technical data in each Research Project Award shall be determined in accordance with the provisions of MTEC Base Agreement.

-If applicable, complete the below table for any items to be furnished to the Government with restrictions.
+If applicable, the Offeror shall complete the below table for any items to be furnished to the Government with restrictions and include this table as Attachment C of the proposal submission.
 An example is provided.

-Technical Data or Computer Software to be Furnished with Restrictions Basis for Assertion Asserted Rights Category Name of Organization Asserting Restrictions Milestone # Affected Software XYZ Previously developed software funded exclusively at private expense Restricted Organization XYZ Milestones 1, 3, and 6 Technical Data Description Previously developed exclusively at private expense Limited Organization XYZ Milestone 2 Technical Data Description Previously developed with mixed funding Government Purpose Rights Organization XYZ Milestone 2
+Technical Data or Computer Software Basis for Assertion Asserted Rights Name of Organization Milestone #

+to be Furnished Category Asserting Affected

+with Restrictions Restrictions

+Software XYZ Previously developed software funded exclusively at private expense Restricted Organization XYZ Milestones 1, 3, and 6 Technical Data Description Previously developed exclusively at private expense Limited Organization XYZ Milestone 2 Technical Data Description Previously developed with mixed funding Government Purpose Rights Organization XYZ Milestone 2